Center for Assistive Technology

 CCATT is a Leader in the Field of Assistive Technology

-The center is staffed by professionals with extensive classroom experience and proven expertise in computer access, alternative and augmentative communication (AAC), and adapted curriculum solutions.
-This dedicated and enthusiastic staff has shared best practices and knowledge with many workshop audiences, and have been regular presenters at the annual Closing the Gap conference, which brings together recognized leaders in the field of AT from throughout the country.
+The center is staffed by professionals with extensive classroom experience and proven expertise in assistive technology tools for students with learning disabilities, computer access, alternative and augmentative communication (AAC), and adapted curriculum solutions.
+This dedicated and enthusiastic staff has shared best practices and knowledge with many workshop audiences, and have been regular presenters at national conferences such as Technology, Reading, and Learning Diversity Conference and Closing the Gap, which bring together recognized leaders in the field of Assistive Technology from throughout the country.

 What is Assistive Technology?

 Assistive Technology is any device, program, or app that makes life easier and improves the functional capabilities of individuals with disabilities.
 Assistive Technology empowers students to access the curriculum and improve their learning and aid their communication.
 Student IEPs are required to address and consider assistive technology.

 Assistive Technology and Augmentative and Alternative Communication (AAC) Evaluations

 These are based on the SETT Framework (Student, Environments, Tasks, Tools).
 Specialists help students (PreK-22), families, educators, and schools to address universal access concerns and maximize participation and inclusion for all learners.
 They also provide the opportunity to evaluate different devices or software.

 Consultation helps schools and districts to address funding, selecting, customizing, implementing and sustaining the use of assistive technology, and meet IEP and curriculum goals through technology implementation.
 CCATT specialists provide consults to students, individual student teams, districts, schools, or programs.
 Consultants have special expertise in Augmentative and Alternative Communication (AAC) and Learning Disabilities (LD).